Applying the marketing mix theory to the real estate industry.

-Its important to establish a well thought through brand, and communicate key messages about your business in a consistent way.
+It’s important to establish a well thought through brand, and communicate key messages about your business in a consistent way.
 Each time your customers interact with your brand they should have an experience that rings true to your company ethos.
-This is the key ingredient to establishing a market leading real estate brand.
+This is the key ingredient in establishing a market leading real estate brand.

 These are the efforts of a business to encourage the popularity of the product in the market.

 You can also include QR codes and details for your website and social media profiles in your print material to point audiences in the direction of your online presence.
-Another technique is to amplify messages across social media or using paid media across digital platforms where your ideal customers typically hang out.
+Amplify messages across social media or using paid media across digital platforms where your ideal customers typically hang out.